Parent PLUS Loans: Eligibility, interest rates, and more

 • Having enough income to afford repayment is not a requirement.
 Whether or not you are approved, especially with an endorser, has nothing to do with affordability.

 If you’re rejected for Parent PLUS Loans, your student may be eligible for more federal student loans at a lower interest rate.
-The only difference is it may not be for as much money, and your student could still have to find other methods for filling remaining financial aid gaps.
+The only difference is it may not be for as much money, and your student could still have to find other methods for filling remaining financial aid gaps, like a private student loan.

 Paying back Parent PLUS Loans

-One of the biggest perks to Parent PLUS loans is that some of the same repayment plans available on federal student loans also apply for these.
+One of the biggest perks to Parent PLUS loans is that some of the same repayment plans available on federal student loans also apply to these.

 You can’t transfer repayment responsibility of Parent PLUS loans to the student.
 If the goal is to have the student ultimately be responsible for the debt, consider cosigning a private student loan for them.
-Most private student loans have a cosigner release where you can be removed after the student makes 12 to 24 on-time payments.
+Most private student loans allow students to apply for cosigner release where you can be removed if the student makes 12 to 24 on-time payments and meets all other eligibility requirements.

 Repayment begins 60 days after the final disbursement for that academic year.
 Disbursements are made based on school terms.
 (There are no prepayment penalties, so you can start paying back earlier, if you like.)
 Interest accrues (grows) while the student is in school, but you can choose to pay the interest as you borrow.